Student Life Overview

-AIS is not only an international school, but it is also a bilingual school based in Japan.
-Therefore, it is important for the school to not only teach Japanese students about the international environment, but it is also an aim of the school to allow both Japanese and international students the opportunities to learn about Nagoya and Japan as well.
+AIS is an English-Japanese bilingual school nurturing internationally-minded children ready to take part in the world.
+Therefore, it is important for the school to not only teach our students English and about global society, but also to allow both Japanese and international students the opportunities to learn about Japan.

 AIS also holds events for students to learn about cultures from outside of Japan.

 Students can enjoy playing a wide variety of games at the annual AIS Halloween party.

 The Christmas concert is another special evening, with the performance held at a theater away from the AIS building.
-The entire musical is written and composed by the AIS staff.
+The entire musical is choreographed by the AIS staff.

 The performance usually includes singing, acting and dancing, with the 2 hour show conducted exclusively in English.

 At the end of the night Santa visits the students with very special presents for them to take home.

 AIS has an annual Sports Day in June, which sees all of the AIS students competing against one another for their team houses.

 The morning of the Sports Day is when the kindergarten students compete for their prizes, with the elementary school students racing after lunch.